"If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization."

 By following the explicit dependencies principle, your classes and methods are being honest with their clients about what they need in order to function.
-This makes your code more self-documenting and your coding contracts more user-friendly, since users will come to trust that as long as they provide what's required in the form of method or constructor parameters, the objects they're working with will behave correctly at runtime.
+Following the principle makes your code more self-documenting and your coding contracts more user-friendly, since users will come to trust that as long as they provide what's required in the form of method or constructor parameters, the objects they're working with will behave correctly at run time.

 The single responsibility principle applies to object-oriented design, but can also be considered as an architectural principle similar to separation of concerns.
 It states that objects should have only one responsibility and that they should have only one reason to change.
 Specifically, the only situation in which the object should change is if the manner in which it performs its one responsibility must be updated.
 Following this principle helps to produce more loosely coupled and modular systems, since many kinds of new behavior can be implemented as new classes, rather than by adding additional responsibility to existing classes.
 Adding new classes is always safer than changing existing classes, since no code yet depends on the new classes.